Novexco-Steven/Ai-Tutor/README.md

-# LearnLit - AI-Powered Learning Platform for Kids
+# Tulomi - AI-Powered Learning Platform for Kids

-LearnLit is a personalized, AI-powered learning platform designed for K-8 students.
+Tulomi is a personalized, AI-powered learning platform designed for K-8 students.
 It adapts educational content to each student's interests, making learning engaging and effective.

 ## Features